joesmusings/quartz/content/references/Discipline Members Livestream.md

 		- where does that come from - maybe social media
 		- so what do you care about?
 			- if you can dig into why
-				- ex. "i feel embarrased by my body so I don't join my friends on things like X & Y and I feel lonely and left out" or curshing on someone who goes to the gym
+				- ex. "i feel embarrased by my body so I don't join my friends on things like X & Y and I feel lonely and left out" or crushing on someone who goes to the gym
 				- on a given day, what's the pro and whats the con
 					- "next time your friends ask, do you want to go to the beach? do you want to go hang out with your crush"
 					- you're understanding the cost of your inaction here